WebAssembly/spec/spectec/test-prose/TEST.md

 1. Return 1024.

 packfield_ zt_u1 v_u1
-1. If the type of zt_u1 is valtype, then:
+1. If zt_u1 is valtype, then:
   a.
 Let val be v_u1.
   b.
 Return val.
-2. Assert: Due to validation, the type of zt_u1 is packtype.
+2. Assert: Due to validation, zt_u1 is packtype.
 3. Let packtype be zt_u1.
 4. Assert: Due to validation, v_u1 is CONST.
 5. Let (numtype_0.CONST i) be v_u1.